mozilla/application-services/components/ads-client/ARCHITECTURE.md

 impl From<MozAd> for Ad { ... }
 ```

-The public API in `lib.rs` uses `Moz*` types at the boundary and converts to/from business logic types internally:
+The public API in `lib.rs` uses `MozAds*` types at the boundary and converts to/from business logic types internally:

 ```rust
 pub fn request_ads(